Ritikayogi/Secure-Task-manager/README.md

-# Secure-Task-manager
-📌 Secure Task Manager API
+# 📌 Secure Task Manager API

 A secure and scalable RESTful API for task management, built with Flask, MongoDB, JWT authentication, and bcrypt hashing.
 This project ensures that user data and tasks remain private and protected while enabling efficient task creation, retrieval, update, and deletion.

-🧩 Problem Statement
+## 🧩 Problem Statement

 In the current digital age, managing tasks securely is a necessity for both individuals and organizations.
 However, many task management tools either:
 *  Lack proper authentication mechanisms,